National Association of Scholars

 - 2009: 27, with 27 independent; yet the 27 "board members" listed were the advisory board.

 2006 and earlier, Science Insights

 The association used to publish Science Insights, on science matters.
-It was edited by the late John Wenger, and before that, by Patricia Hausman.
+It was edited by John Wenger, and before that, by Patricia Hausman.
 From the Form 990 filings, it appears to have stopped publication by 2007.

 2003, Excoriating intelligent design